nadavmatalon/github-profiler/README.md

 For data storage the app uses a [PostgreSQL](http://www.postgresql.org) database.

-The app's search engine on the homepage enables all users (registered or unregistered) to find profiles of [Github]() users by their username.
+Functionality-wise, __Github Profiler__ search engine enables all users (registered or unregistered) to find profiles of [Github](http://www.github.com) users by their username.

-Each profile can then be stored in the user's account for future reference (registered __Github Profiler__ users only).
+Each profile can then be __stored in the user's account__ for future reference (registered __Github Profiler__ users only).

-The app will automatically load the personal profiles of registered users, including extensive information about their repos, under their profile page (for this, users need to sign up with their [Github](http://www.github.com) user name).
+The app will automatically load the __personal profiles__ of registered users, including extensive information about their repos, under their profile page (for this, users need to sign up with their [Github](http://www.github.com) user name).

-Moreover, users can use their Github username and password to directly sign in to __Github Profiler__ thereby saving them the need to go through the registration process.
+Moreover, users can use their Github username and password __to directly sign in__ to __Github Profiler__ thereby saving them the need to go through the registration process.